-- Backlash and end clearance of gears - Clearance between mating machined parts - Clearance between moving parts that touch - Torque limits for various nuts, screws, and fasteners. - 4.
-Inspections - A. Bearing Surface Inspection - (1) Examine all bearing surfaces for scoring, galling, and wear.
-If a part has one of the defects, discard it and replace it with a new one. - (2) Make sure that the clearance of each bearing agrees with the specification in the latest revision of the Service Table of Limits SSP-1776. - (3) If a bearing is not in the specified limits in the latest revision of the Service Table of Limit SSP-1776, discard it and replace it with a new one. - (4) Examine all journal surfaces for galling, scores, misalignment, and out-of-round condition.
-Replace a scored, galled, misaligned, or out-of-round component. - (5) Examine the shafts and pins for straightness. - B. Gear Inspection - (1) Examine the involutes of the gear teeth for pitting and excessive wear. - (2) If pit marks are found, discard the gear and replace it with a new one. - (3) Examine the bearing surfaces of all gears for deep scratches. - (4) Remove minor abrasions with a fine abrasive cloth. - C. Screwed Fitting Inspection - (1) Examine the condition of the threads on screwed fittings (threaded fastenings or plugs). - (2) Remove small nicks and burrs with a small file, fine abrasive cloth, or stone. - (3) If the part cannot be repaired by polishing it, discard it and replace it with a new one. - (4) If the part has too much distortion, galling, or mutilation (caused by over-tightening or use of an incorrect tool) replace it.
+- NOTICE: Inspections in this section refer to reusable items that do not require replacement in accordance with the latest revision of Service Bulletin No. SB-240.
+Be sure to record part replacement or any corrective action in the engine logbook. - A. Bearing Surface Inspection - (1) Examine all bearing surfaces for scoring, galling, and wear.
+If a part has one of the defects, discard it and replace it with a new one. - (2) Make sure that the clearance of each bearing agrees with the specification in the latest revision of the Service Table of Limits SSP-1776. - If a bearing is not in the specified limits in the latest revision of the Service Table of • Limit - SSP-1776, discard it and replace it with a new one. - (3) Examine all journal surfaces for galling, scores, misalignment, and out-of-round condition.
+Replace a scored, galled, misaligned, or out-of-round component. - (4) Examine the shafts and pins for straightness. - B. Gear Inspection - (1) Examine the involutes of the gear teeth for pitting and excessive wear. - If pit marks are found, discard the gear and replace it with a new one. • - (2) Examine the bearing surfaces of all gears for deep scratches. - (3) Remove minor abrasions with a fine abrasive cloth. - C. Screwed Fitting Inspection - (1) Examine the condition of the threads on screwed fittings (threaded fastenings or plugs). - (2) Remove small nicks and burrs with a small file, fine abrasive cloth, or stone. - If the part cannot be repaired by polishing it, discard it and replace it with a new one. - If the part has too much distortion, galling, or mutilation (caused by over-tightening or use of an incorrect tool) replace it.